blackfireio/documentation/php/training-resources/book/11-writing-assertions.rst

 .. note::

-    Comparison assertions are only evaluated :doc:`when running builds </builds-cookbooks/index>`.
+    Comparison assertions are only evaluated when a profile can be compared against a reference.
+Run :doc:`synthetic monitoring with Blackfire Player
-    Blackfire Builds are sets of Profiles triggered during automated tests.
-    They will be covered in :doc:`chapter 15 <15-unit-tests>`.
+    </builds-cookbooks/synthetic-monitoring>`.

 For instance, you can limit the increase of memory from one version to the next with the following assertions: